ChannelCandy Technical Architecture:

 ChannelEyes will submit the app into the Apple App Store as well as Google Play Android Marketplace.
 The app will also be deployed as a mobile website, allowing usage on other mobile platforms such as Windows and Blackberry.

-The time from initial consultation to delivery of the basic app is 6 weeks.
+The time from initial consultation to the delivery of the basic app is 6 weeks.

 Customizations will take longer and will depend on the complexity and development work required.

 HOW THE APP WORKS – SIMPLE VERSION